-In 2018, MGM announced that they would resurrect Chucky and the Child's Play franchise next, but the only thing is that the franchise is still alive and kicking!
-The writer of the classic '80s horror, Don Mancini, and the voice of Chucky, Brad Dourif, have steadily kept making some of the funniest, scariest, and most enjoyable frighteners, with the most recent one released only last year.
-Now that we've seen the first look at the new iteration of the doll which holds the soul of Charles Lee Ray (or does it, any more?), we decided to look back at the classic series and (struggle because they are all great) rank them for your perusing pleasure.
+Now that Child’s Play 2019 has hit screens it’s time to look back at the beloved franchise that started it all and see how the new film stands up next to the rad movies from the mind of Don Mancini.
+The writer of the classic ’80s horror, alongside the voice of Chucky, Brad Dourif, have steadily kept making some of the funniest, scariest, and most enjoyable frighteners, with the most recent one released only last year.
+Now that we’ve seen gotten a chance to see the new iteration of the doll which no longer holds the soul of Charles Lee Ray, we decided to look back at the classic series and the new film ranking them for your perusing pleasure.

 7. Cult of Chucky (2017)

-The newest and arguably weakest Chucky film follows directly after the brilliant and legitimately very scary Curse of Chucky.
+Though all the original Chucky films are great there has to be last place and it goes to the most recent flick.
+Following directly on from the brilliant and legitimately very scary Curse of Chucky.
 The seventh entry in the franchise is entertaining enough and does offer some seriously good scares, but the reliance on some majorly outdated mental health representation and a bland setting means that it comes at the tail end of our list.
-However, the multiple Chuckies and ridiculous ending are pretty great.
+However, the multiple Chuckies and ridiculous (and gay AF) ending are pretty great.

 6. Seed of Chucky (2004)